clydet/github-demo/courses/linux-competency/Linux_Competency.md

 ---

-## Week 9: Basic Security and Hardening
+## Section 9: Basic Security and Hardening
 ### Exercise: SELinux and Firewall Configuration
 **Objective**: Understand SELinux and configure the firewall.